 Canada Denied Elena Citizenship.
 What Now?

 Canada has spoken: we are not welcome.
 We get it, and let’s face it, Canada is really not our scene.
 Reality is: we just want to be together.
 Being a family with citizenship in the same country would be a total bonus.
 Elena’s objective wasn’t to be Canadian, it was to be with me.
-All we want is a bit of safety, not to be separated, to be equals, to pursue our dreams, to adventure on our sailboat, and know this amazing planet!
+All we want is a bit of safety, not to be separated, to be equals, to pursue our dreams, and know this amazing planet!
 We figure, we can get all that ourselves!
 We've done it on our own all along.
 It's really not up to anyone to bestow it upon us.

 So...
 What Now?